agsb/immu/Details.md

 Also in optimized codes, NEXT is executed two times, and is placed between UNNEST and NEST.

-Both IP and WR do not need be preserved, all references are keeped into return stack only.
+the IP register must be preserved between calls.

 ## A proposal for **minimal indirect thread code**